ntnu-arl/blackfly_nodelet/README.md

 - [ ] Re-add dynamic reconfigure
 - [ ] Check compatibility with other spinnaker versions
 - [ ] Check compatibility on ARM
+- [ ] Update the build action - perhaps a private repo? (since their license does not allow redistribution)

 ## Setup